abinit/abinit/doc/mkdocs-tutorials/elastic.md

-Abinit is solving a set of Schroedinger-like equations for the first-order wave functions, and these functions minimize a variational expression for the 2DTE.
-(Technically, they are called self-consistent Sternheimer equations.)
-The  energy  convergence looks similar to that of GS calculations.
-The fact that vres2, the residual of the self-consistent first-order potential, has reached [[tolvrs]] well within [[nstep]] (40) iterations indicates that the 2DTE calculation for this perturbation (xy strain) has converged .
+Abinit is solving a set of Schroedinger-like equations for the first-order wave functions, and these functions minimize a variational expression for the 2DTE (Technically, they are called self-consistent Sternheimer equations) The  energy  convergence looks similar to that of GS calculations.
+The fact that vres2, the residual of the self-consistent first-order potential, has reached [[tolvrs]] well within [[nstep]] (40) iterations indicates that the 2DTE calculation for this perturbation (xy strain) has converged.
 It would pay to examine a few more cases for different perturbations (unless you have looked through all the warnings in the log).